indicwiki-iiit/Football-players/README.md

 * For generating an article, one need: players(dataset), render.py, playerstemplate and genXML.py.
 Make sure that these files are available.

-* Running the readDATA.py loads the dataset generates the sweetviz report and pickleDF.py
+* Running the readDATA.py loads the dataset generates the sweetviz report and pickleDF.pkl

 * Running the genXML.py initialises all the functions necessary for XML generation